 Mango Languages is an online and mobile learning resource that’s said to evolve with you as you progress through the course.
-So what you get isn’t just self-paced language instruction, but a highly individualized learning experience that adapts to your study habits.
+It’s not just self-paced language instruction, but a highly individualized learning experience that adapts to your study habits.

 But has Mango actually delivered on that sweet promise, or has it turned sour in the process?

-Read on to see our Mango Languages review and find out if the program is right for you!
+Read our Mango Languages review and find out if the program is right for you!

 What Is Mango Languages?

 Mango Languages is an award-winning, language-learning platform based in Farmington Hills, Michigan.
 It was founded in 2007 by a team of four ambitious innovators who wanted to leverage technology to bring down linguistic and cultural barriers.

 Mango’s goal is to help learners gain practical conversational skills through scientifically proven methodologies so you can rapidly transition from a non-speaker to someone who can hold meaningful interactions in a foreign tongue.